Back 4 Blood: Development

-The game was developed by Turtle Rock Studios, including seven of the developers who worked on the demo that would become the first Left 4 Dead game.
-According to the development team, the game features a more expanded story than the Left 4 Dead games, and has a more uplifting tone than other zombie games in the market.
+Back 4 Blood was developed by Turtle Rock Studios, including seven of the developers who worked on the demo that became Left 4 Dead.
+According to the development team, Back 4 Blood features a more expanded story than the Left 4 Dead games, and has a more uplifting tone than other zombie games.
 Phil Robb, the game's creative director, added that the Cleaners are more confident and capable, unlike the everymen from Left 4 Dead.
-He added that the players are not merely surviving and finding safe places.
-They are fighting zombies to create safe spaces.
-This is reflected in the dialogue between the Cleaners, who no longer sound like they were afraid of their enemies.
-The team included the card systems in the game because they felt that it can keep the game dynamic and challenging for veteran players, though Turtle Rock also added a Classic mode, a more accessible experience that removes all the cards, for new players.
+The team included the card systems because they felt that it can keep Back 4 Blood dynamic and challenging for veteran players; Turtle Rock added a Classic mode, a more accessible experience that removes the cards, for new players.

-The game was announced in March 2019 by Turtle Rock and publisher Warner Bros.
+Back 4 Blood was announced in March 2019 by Turtle Rock and publisher Warner Bros.
 Games.
-The game was unveiled during The Game Awards 2020, with the closed alpha releasing December 17, 2020.
+It was unveiled during The Game Awards 2020, with the closed alpha releasing December 17, 2020.
 Initially set to be released on June 22, 2021, the game was delayed to October 12, 2021 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. An open beta was released in mid-August 2021.
-The first phase began with an early access from August 5 to August 9 for players who have pre-ordered the game.
+The first phase began with an early access from August 5 to August 9 for players who have pre-ordered Back 4 Blood.
 The second phase began and was available for all players from August 12 to August 16.

-In January 2022, Turtle Rock Studios confirmed in a Reddit Ask me Anything plans for future paid downloadable content, to which new characters will be tied to.
+In January 2022, during a Reddit AMA, Turtle Rock Studios confirmed plans for future paid downloadable content, to which new characters will be tied.
 The first expansion, titled "Tunnels of Terror", was released on April 12, 2022.
-The expansion introduces two new playable characters and a player-versus-environment activity named Ridden Hives.
+The expansion introduces two playable characters and a player-versus-environment activity named Ridden Hives.
 The second expansion, titled "Children of the Worm", was released on August 30, 2022.
-This expansion introduces a new playable cleaner named "Prophet" Dan, a new act for the player-versus-environment campaign mode and four new enemies.
-On December 6th, 2022, the third and final expansion, "River of Blood" was released.
-In January 2023, Turtle Rock announced that they had shifted their development resources to their next project and no more content update would be released for this game.
+This expansion introduces a playable cleaner named "Prophet" Dan, an act for the player-versus-environment campaign mode and four new enemies.
+On December 6, 2022, the third and final expansion, "River of Blood" was released.
+In January 2023, Turtle Rock announced that they had shifted their development resources to their next project, and no additional content updates would be released for Back 4 Blood.